heptarch/heptarch.github.io/drafts/demon.md

   </p>

 ʕ.
-As Ellen descends to the tunnels she feels as if she is becoming her true self once more.
+As Ellen descends to the tunnels she feels as if she is becoming her true self once more: a self which expands through the old network, which winds in arcs of jagged light through the despatch tubes, reflectors, and magnetized colloids.

 <!-- ʕ. *They brought back the king who had been deposed, and gave him
 the anklet whereon the ineffable Name of God had been engraved, and